Having an active and satisfying retirement

 Know what’s going on and what’s available to you

 As well as keeping up with rules surrounding the Age Pension and income streams (IS), keep in mind there are plenty of resources created to support people retiring (or reaching your age) for the first time – like you!
 Some good places to look at include National Seniors Australia, COTA and My Aged Care.

-Remember, we will keep you informed about changes or developments in IS rules through our quarterly bulletins and website.
+Remember, we will keep you informed about changes or developments in IS rules through our website.
 You can also contact us at any time with questions, or make an appointment for your annual financial checkup.

 Don’t abandon your industry connections